Our governance

 Openness and transparency

 We find openness and transparency very important.
 Not only to win the trust of the people who support us, but also to improve the quality of our work.
-We see open data as a way to improve our work together with organizations worldwide.
-By publishing data online, others can use it for analysis, visualization and comparison.
-Moreover, it quickly becomes clear which organizations carry out which activities in which area, which promotes cooperation.
-The Dutch Ministry of Foreign Affairs is a forerunner in the field of open data and Dutch development organizations are regarded as the first organizations in the world to strive for full transparency and openness.
+We see open data as a way to improve our work together with organisations worldwide.
+By publishing data online, others can use it for analysis, visualisation and comparison.
+Moreover, it quickly becomes clear which organisations carry out which activities in which area, which promotes cooperation.
+The Dutch Ministry of Foreign Affairs is a forerunner in the field of open data and Dutch development organisations are regarded as the first organisation in the world to strive for full transparency and openness.